 IT IS ORDERED that:

-The petition of Southern California Edison Company (SCE) to modify Decision 99-06-058 is granted to the extent set forth in Ordering Paragraph 2.
+The petition of Southern California Edison Company (SCE) to modify Decision 99-06-058 is held in abeyance until further order.

-This order shall apply to Pacific Gas and Electric Company (PG&E) and San Diego Gas & Electric Company (SDG&E).
+This order shall also apply to Pacific Gas and Electric Company (PG&E) and San Diego Gas & Electric Company (SDG&E).

 Comments on the adoption of a bottoms-up calculation for direct access customers shall be filed in 20 days.
 Reply comments may be filed 5 days thereafter.

-September 4
+The assigned Administrative Law Judge shall hold a Prehearing Conference at 10:00 a.m. on September 4, 2001 in San Francisco addressing the issues surrounding the Water Code Section 80110 suspension of direct access, consistent with today’s decision.

 This order is effective today.